Can you legally drive on a pending residency

 On our Birthday

 A further complication happened to us last month.
 Both my wife’s and my California driver’s licenses expired on our birthdays.
 We previously renewed both our licenses twice by mail.
 We received letters that California State law requires that driver’s licenses can only be renewed two consecutive times by mail.

 On the next renewal, the driver must make an in-person renewal appearance to take an eye test, be photographed and fingerprinted.
 This would have forced us to make an expensive unscheduled trip to California.

 Fortunately, we were able to use our internet phone to call the DMV.
 DMV, after some difficulty, and many busy signals, extended our licenses.
 We have since both received our extensions in the mail at our Costa Rican post office box.

 Life is good once again.

-An alternative to a roundtrip flight to somewhere in North America or the Caribbean are trips alluded to earlier to the neighboring countries.
+An alternative to a roundtrip flight to somewhere in North America or the Caribbean are trips alluded to earlier.
 National and international immigration and travel policies, as well as security rules, are subject to frequent change or revision.

 I will alert you to the fact that recently we have heard of several American couples with Costa Rica residency applications in process.
-They flew to Panama for the principal purpose of renewing their visas and getting stopped at the border upon their return to Costa Rica.
+These couples flew to Panama to renew their visas and so they wouldn’t get stopped at the border upon their return to Costa Rica.

 The Panamanian customs authorities wanted to see their return tickets to the United States before they would allow them to re-enter Costa Rica.